 (3) Specify the time frame during which the licensee must agree to abide by the recommendations set forth by the educational provider(s) that will provide the prescribed educational intervention;

 (4) Require the licensee to pay all expenses incurred as a result of the required education and/or remediation;

 (5) Require the licensee to cooperate with any QIP related entity, including, but not limited to, the educational provider(s) prescribed by the panel;

-(6) Require the licensee to cause any educational provider(s) to send written progress reports regarding the licensee's progress in education and/or remediation to QIP at specified intervals;
+(6) Require the licensee to direct any educational provider(s) to send written progress reports regarding the licensee's progress in education and/or remediation to the QIP at specified intervals;

 (8) Specify that the prescribed education and/or remediation intervention may not be used to satisfy any continuing education requirements for license renewal;

 (9) Specify the terms and conditions the participant must meet to successfully complete the education and/or remediation;